 TermWhat it means

 Regression (회귀)A character dies or fails, then wakes up at an earlier point in their own life — keeping all their memories.
+The ultimate do-over fantasy.

 BL / GLBoys' Love / Girls' Love — romance between two men / two women.

 Slow burnA romance that develops gradually over many episodes.
+Agonising in the best way.

 FluffSweet, warm, low-drama content.
-Pure comfort.
+Pure comfort with no angst.

 NSFW / mature (18+)Sexually explicit or adult content — check the maturity rating before reading.